HardHatRacoons/documentation/docs/capstone_report/README.md

 1. Find that file in the long list of already existing files
 1. Click into the file and view the available information
-1. Ask to acquire files that are not available yet Download the annotated PDF and data file of a given file name that is already there
+1. Ask to acquire files that are not available yet
+1. Download the annotated PDF and data file of a given file name that is already there
 1. View the graphs and tables and sort by category

-##### Remote Survey
+**Remote Survey**

-Send a link to a web app, send a survey link (g0ogle forms), review the results.
+Send a link to a web app, send a survey link (google forms), review the results.

 **Survey Qs:**
 1. Are you Color Blind?